RTEMS/rtems-docs/shell/file_and_directory.rst

 *-i*
     Cause ln to write a prompt to standard error if the target file exists.
-If the response from the standard input begins with the character ‘y’ or ‘Y’, then unlink the target file so that the link may occur.
+If the response from the standard input begins with the character 'y' or 'Y', then unlink the target file so that the link may occur.
 Otherwise, do not attempt the link.
 (The -i option overrides any previous -f options.)